Learning from the Germans: Reception

-Some reviewers took issue with Neiman's omission of Soviet crimes.
-Specifically, she does not address the fact that Soviet soldiers raped two million German women and girls towards the end of the war.
-Reviewer Heather Souvaine Horn writes that "in the section praising the Treptow monument to fallen Soviet soldiers, she fails to discuss the mass rape suffered by German women at the hands of the Red Army.
-Knowing that the Red Army raped untold numbers of German women, does the monument to fallen Soviet soldiers in East Berlin really represent a society coming to terms with history?
+Some reviewers took issue with Neiman's omission of Soviet crimes, such as the rape of many German women and girls towards the end of the war.
+Reviewer Heather Souvaine Horn writes "does the monument to fallen Soviet soldiers in East Berlin really represent a society coming to terms with history?
 Or does it represent a particularly grisly form of forgetting?"
-Historian Thomas Laqueur makes similar comments in his review, writing that "it’s worth considering the amnesia that monuments like the one in Treptower Park induce.
-Red Army soldiers raped around two million German women towards the end of the war.
-Few of the women who attended the celebration of Germany’s surrender on 8 May 1950 would have escaped this fate, but they had no voice.
-Theirs was a past that would not be spoken of in public for half a century."
+Historian Thomas Laqueur makes similar comments in his review, writing that "it’s worth considering the amnesia that monuments like the one in Treptower Park induce", noting that the rapes were not discussed publicly for decades.

+In 2023, Neiman voiced criticism of German memory culture, saying that it had "gone haywire" and descended into "a philosemitic McCarthyism" in terms of reflexive support for Israel.